shanejonas/fig/README.md

 [![PyPI version](https://badge.fury.io/py/fig.png)](http://badge.fury.io/py/fig)
 <!--/hide-on-homepage-->

-Punctual, lightweight development environments using Docker.
+Lightweight, repeatable development environments using Docker.

 Fig is a tool for defining and running isolated application environments.
-You define the services which comprise your app in a simple, version-controllable YAML configuration file that looks like this:
+You define the services which make up your app in a simple, version-controllable YAML configuration file that looks like this:

 ```yaml
 web: